 RESULTS: The DCA was identified and traced bilaterally on all specimens.
 The diameter of the main trunk of the DCA at the C3 level ranged from 1.03 to 2.79 mm.
 The mean diameter of the main trunk of the DCA at this level was found to be 1.52 ± 0.60 mm for the right side and 1.46 ± 0.54 mm for the left side.
 After releasing the proximal vertebral branches of the DCA, all arteries were able to be transposed to the ipsilateral VA.

 CONCLUSIONS: Based on the mean diameter of the DCA reported in extant literature and this study, the blood flow volume of the DCA makes it a viable candidate to bypass the proximal VA.

 Pathology & Laboratory Medicine

 Vetter, Marc; Iwanaga, Joe; Choi, Paul J; Yilmaz, Emre; Oskouian, Rod J; and Tubbs, R Shane, "A Novel Microsurgical Procedure for Revascularization of the Vertebral Artery."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 784.